A fan’s guide – the club from early doors to today

-The stadium has its own stop, Stadion “Crvena Zvezda”, on bus line Nos.42, 59 and 78, and minibus E7 – although only No.78 runs directly from the train station – allow about 15min.
-Currently not operative, tram No.9 also runs from the station, to nearby Trg Oslobodjenja, the junction just down the hill towards Partizan.
+The stadium has its own stop, Stadion “Crvena Zvezda”, on bus lines 42, 59 and 78, and minibus E7 – although only the 78 runs directly from the train station – allow about 15mins.
+Tram 9 also runs from the station, to nearby Trg Oslobodjenja, the junction just down the hill towards Partizan.

-Bus No.47 runs to Trg Oslobodjenja from downtown Trg Slavije.
+Bus 47 runs to Trg Oslobodjenja from downtown Trg Slavije.

 Admission is sold at the stadium on the day from the ticket office (blagajna) on Bulevar Oslobodjenja.
 You’ll pay around RS150 behind the goals, RS300 for the best seats.

-Online, tickets are sold for the next match, in Serb (Latin script) only.
+Online, tickets are sold for the next match, in Serbian (Latin script) only.